nickjj/runninginproduction.com/tags/gcp.md

 layout: "tags"
 tag: "gcp"

-title: "Using Google Cloud in Production"
+title: "Website Using Google Cloud in Production"
 description:
-  podcast episodes and interviews filtered by the GCP tag.
+  Podcast episodes and interviews where developers talk about how they are using 1 or more GCP resources to host their site.
 ---